metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 ## Tutorial Scope and Requirements

-The Metagenomics-Toolkit allows you to run either the full pipeline of assembly, binning and many other downstream analysis tasks or the individual analyses seperately.
+The Metagenomics-Toolkit allows you to run either the full pipeline of assembly, binning and many other downstream analysis tasks or the individual analyses separately.
 In this tutorial you will only use the *full pipeline* mode.
 The *full pipeline* mode itself is structured into two parts.
 The first part runs the Toolkit on each sample separately (*per-sample*), and the second part runs a combined downstream analysis on the output of the *per-sample* part, called *aggregation*.
 In this tutorial, you will only run the *per-sample* part.
 While there are several optimizations for running the Toolkit on a cloud-based setup,